mindis/snowplow.github.com/_posts/2013-05-14-snowplow-unstructured-events-guide.md

 Earlier today we [announced the release of Snowplow 0.8.3] [snowplow-083-blog], which updated our JavaScript Tracker to add the ability to send custom unstructured events to a Snowplow collector with `trackUnstructEvent()`.

 In our earlier blog post we briefly introduced the capabilities of `trackUnstructEvent` with some example code.
 In this blog post, we will take a detailed look at Snowplow's custom unstructured events functionality, so you can understand how best to send unstructured events to Snowplow.

-This is particularly important because our ETL process does not yet extract unstructured events, so you will not get any feedback yet from the ETL as to whether you are tracking them correctly.
+Understanding the unstructured event format is important because our Enrichment process does not yet extract unstructured events, so you will not get any feedback yet from the ETL as to whether you are tracking them correctly.
+(Nor do we have validation for unstructured event properties in our JavaScript Tracker yet.)

 In the rest of this post, then, we will cover: